Super Mario Sunshine: Development

-Yoshiaki Koizumi directed Super Mario Sunshine after working on various other projects for Nintendo with smaller roles.
+The director, co-producer and composer in 2007, 2015, and 2015, respectively: Yoshiaki Koizumi, Shigeru Miyamoto, and Koji Kondo.

 A sequel to Super Mario 64 had been in development for several years; the canceled games Super Mario 64 2/Super Mario 128 were some ideas Nintendo had for a direct sequel.
 Super Mario Sunshine was first shown at Nintendo Space World 2001.
 The game was later shown again at E3 2002.
 It was developed by Nintendo EAD.

 The game was the first lead directing role for Nintendo designer Yoshiaki Koizumi following a ten-year-long apprenticeship working on various other games.
 Super Mario creators Shigeru Miyamoto and Takashi Tezuka served as producers.
 It was the first Nintendo first-party game after Satoru Iwata became president of Nintendo, succeeding Hiroshi Yamauchi.
 Developing a Mario game for the GameCube was the last request Yamauchi gave the team before resigning.
-In an interview about the development of Super Mario Sunshine with Koizumi, Kenta Usui, and Tezuka, it was mentioned that the game's development began after showing Super Mario 128 and following the critical and commercial success of The Legend of Zelda: Majora's Mask, when Koizumi conceived the idea of gameplay involving a water pump.
+In an interview about the development of Super Mario Sunshine with Koizumi, Kenta Usui, and Tezuka, it was mentioned that the game's development began in late 2000–after showing Super Mario 128 and following the critical and commercial success of The Legend of Zelda: Majora's Mask–when Koizumi conceived the idea of gameplay involving a water pump.
+The game took nearly 18 months to complete.
 However, at first Koizumi, Miyamoto and Tezuka thought that the world was too daringly out of character with Mario.
+When focusing on the premise and gameplay, Koizumi took inspiration from his childhood memories–such as the experience of a hero jumping from rooftop to rooftop, playing in water, and enjoying the coolness on his skin.
 There were ten candidates for possible water nozzles, and F.L.U.D.D. was chosen because of fitting in the game's setting, though it was not one of the favorites.
 They also stated that several Yoshi features were omitted, such as Yoshi vomiting water fed to him.
+During a press event at E3 2001, Miyamoto stated that for this 3D entry, he wanted the Super Mario franchise to appeal to a "very wide range of ages," as he slowly changed his design over time since he thought it was "a little too much to a strictly younger age".